joostvanveelen/lighter/README.md

 This section describes how to use the sample configuration file.
 If you want to create your own configuration file, skip this section and read section 3.2 instead.

-* Copy the sample configuiration file ".lighter.yaml.dist" to ".lighter.yaml" in your home directory.
+* Copy the sample configuration file ".lighter.yaml.dist" to ".lighter.yaml" in your home directory.
 * Edit the copied file and add your own projects.

 Enjoy Lighter!